Hemingway wrote

 to see, I imagine, how far he’d gone.

-Kafka’s “Hunger Artist” desperately performing sideshow feats
+Kafka’s “Hunger Artist” desperately performing sideshow

 of living, of being,